Ischia Campania, Italy Travel Guide

 Traveler rethe vistas are a valuable guide.

 When dining, use "Cosa mi consiglia?"
-(What do you recommend?) for local suggestions featuring fresh fish or seasonal dishes.
+(What do you recommend?) for local suggestions featuring fresh fish dishes or seasonal dishes.

 Learn to prepare authentic local dishes like Coniglio all'Ischitana or fresh pasta.